Emergency Triage, Treat, and Transport (ET3) Model

 Timing

-The ET3 Model RFA ambulance component will have a five-year performance period.
+The ET3 Model RFA ambulance component had a five-year performance period.
 In response to the COVID-19 PHE, CMS delayed the start of the ET3 Model.
 The first performance period for ET3 Model Participants began on January 1, 2021.

 Webinars